 Yet, one of the benefits of investing in the Gordon Rush suede collection is elevated by exemplary craftsmanship and the use of non-synthetic materials.
 The suede collection consists of plethoras of styles that are practical and durable.

-A collection that meet every man’s needs: The Desmond, The Arlo, The Fletcher, The Luke, The Matthews, The Otis, The Tristan
+A collection that meets every man’s needs: The Arlo, The Fletcher, The Otis, The Tristan

 Here’s your guide on how to really protect your suede in fall and winter -